amit-davidson/LibraDB/README.md

 }
 ```
 ## Transactions
 Read-only and read-write transactions are supported.
-LibraDB allows multiple read transactions and one read-write
+LibraDB allows multiple read transactions or one read-write
 transaction at the same time.
 Transactions are goroutine-safe.

-LibraDB has an isolation level: [Read committed](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Read_committed).
+LibraDB has an isolation level: [Serializable](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable).
-In simpler words, it restricts the reader from seeing any intermediate, uncommitted, 'dirty' changes.
+In simpler words, transactions are executed one after another and not at the same time.This is the highest isolation level.

 ### Read-write transactions